 Well, officially this is the "Liffey Bridge", formally known as "Wellington Bridge", but ever since a toll of half a penny for pedestrians was introduced the nickname Ha'penny Bridge stuck.
 Cross the Liffey (it is free these days), the small lane just opposite the Ha'penny Bridge would lead you into the Temple Bar District.
 You turn right, however, walk to the new Millennium Bridge and re-cross the river.
 Again stop in the middle, take in the view, then continue upstream.

 Just before you reach Grattan Bridge look across the Liffey at the embankment.
 You should see a grated tunnel entrance there - this actually in the outlet of the River Poddle which formed a "dark pool" (or in Irish dubh linn) nearby.
 Here the Vikings established a settlement.
 You then cross Grattan Bridge, the entrance to Dublin Castle is just visible at the end of Parliament Street.
-Also visible are the Sunlight Chambers next to the bridge, a magnificent corner building with terracotta reliefs praising cleanliness and soap!
+Also visible are the Sunlight Chambers next to the bridge, a magnificent corner building with lavish artwork praising cleanliness and soap!

 Following the Liffey upstream you will notice a strange set of park benches on the left, recreating the image of a sinking Viking longboat.
 Further on the prow of a Viking boat was the inspiration for the monument outside the (modern) council offices.
 And walking on you'll discover bronze inlets in the pavement - copies of Viking artefacts dug up here a few years ago.
 You are in the heart of Viking Dublin!